History

 Faculty

-Baer, Andrew, Associate Professor, 2016, B.A.
+Baer, Andrew, Associate Professor of History, 2016, B.A.
 (Florida), M.A.
 (Chicago), Ph.D.
 (Northwestern)

 Forman, Michele, Assistant Professor/Director of Media Studies, 2003, B.A.
 (Harvard), M.A.
 (UAB)

 Keitt, Andrew W., Associate Professor of History, 1999, B.A.
 (Duke), M.A., Ph.D.
-(UC-Berkeley)
+(UC Berkeley)

-Miller, Stephen J., Professor of History, 2001, B.A.
+Miller, Stephen J., Professor of History and Graduate Program Director, 2001, B.A.
 (Wisconsin), M.A., Ph.D.
 (UCLA)

 Steele, Brian D., Associate Professor of History, 2005, B.A., M.A.
 (Tulsa), Ph.D.
 (North Carolina)